Alves Redol

-António Alves Redol (29 December 1911 – 29 November 1969) was an influential Portuguese neorealist writer.
+António Alves Redol (29 December 1911 – 29 November 1969) was a Portuguese neorealist writer.

 Life

 Redol was born in 1911 in Vila Franca de Xira to Antonio Redol da Cruz, a shopkeeper, and Inocência Alves Redol.
 When he was fifteen, his articles were published in the local weekly newspaper, Vida Ribatejana.
 After finishing secondary school in 1927, he traveled to Portuguese Angola where he stayed for three years.
 His stay in Angola influenced Redol's worldview and later literature.

 In 1936, he married Maria dos Santos Mota.

 Early work, 1930–1940

 Redol published stories in the newspapers O Diabo and Sol Nascente in which he identified with the opposition to the Estado Novo.
 On 29 November 1936, in his first collaboration with O Diabo, the short story Kangondo was published.
 Kangondo had an African feel.
 Redol continued to work with the newspapers to publish chronicles and tales about the social issues in Ribatejo.

 Redol would not become known for his work as a journalist; instead, he became famous for his novels.
 In 1939, he published his first book, Gaibéus.
 According to the author, Gaibéus was not intended as a piece of art, but rather as a report of the way of life of the peasants in Ribatejo.
 This novel started a series of works of fiction depicting the difficult lives of peasants and fishermen in Portugal in the first half of the 20th century: Marés (1941), Avieiros (1942), and Fanga (1943).